nuxy/docker-steamcmd-wine/README.md

 In cases where you have an existing game set-up (e.g. configuration, database, workshops) you can synchronize these items during the game installation process by adding them to the `/files` directory.
 Mirroring that of the existing game directory, files that already exist will be overwritten.

+## Networking workarounds

+The most likely culprit to the "I cannot find my server.." issue is one of the following:

+1. Your router NAT has limited support for [UPnP &#40;Universal Plug and Play&#41;](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) which results in game loopback requests being denied.
+To resolve this you must manually configure [port range forwarding](https://en.wikipedia.org/wiki/Port_forwarding) in your router to mirror the TCP/UDP ports exposed by the game server.
+This will ensure routing to your game server occurs within the network.
+2. Your game server binds to the server _internal IP_ vs router _external (public)_ address.
+To resolve this you must add an IP alias to your server network device (see below).
+Once complete, you must configure the game to launch using that same address thereby ensuring the correct IP is broadcasted to the game network.

+### Adding an IP alias (spoofing your external address)

+    $ ip a add <ip-address>/24 dev <interface-name>

 ## References

 - [Database of everything on Steam](https://steamdb.info)